LNF970203/fine_tune_chatGPT/README.md

   - Less Effort
   - Acceptable results (May not be good much as fine tuning but it depends.
 And it can be controlled)

-This repo represents how to use RAG architecture on youtube videoes and talk with the script of the youtube video get comprehensive insights.
+This repo represents how to use RAG architecture on youtube videoes and talk with the script of the youtube videoes to get comprehensive insights.
+Third prty tools used.
+  - OpenAI API services
+  - Langchain
+  - Pinecone (Vector DB)
+  - Youtube transcript API service